 The Program in Journalism at Princeton

-Journalism students have gone on to write for The New York Times, The Washington Post, The New Yorker, National Public Radio, and other esteemed organizations, and to enjoy successful careers as nonfiction authors.
-Others use the critical thinking skills honed in the intensive seminars to inform and broaden their work in other disciplines.
+Journalism students have gone on to work for The New York TimesThe Washington PostThe New Yorker, National Public Radio, and other local, national, and international media organizations.
+Some enjoy successful careers as nonfiction authors, others use the critical thinking skills learned and refined in the program’s intensive seminars to inform and broaden their work in other disciplines.

 Princeton’s journalism courses were inaugurated in 1957 by a bequest from former New York Herald journalist Edwin F. Ferris.
 Gifts from other generous alumni and their families have expanded the program’s offerings.